All About HomeKit 'Home Hubs'

 The page that opens will list any home hubs first, and then any third-party hubs you may have below them under the heading Bridges.
 In the list of home hubs, each will show its status as Connected (the primary) or Standby (backups).

-What Devices can be Home Hubs?
+What Apple Devices can be Home Hubs?

 Thankfully Apple doesn’t require a specific hub device to be purchased, but rather supports hub functionality on three existing device types.